 On the field, 60 years of UEFA competition action has produced a glittering array of stars from across the continent, a host of wonderful club teams, and a vast catalogue of unforgettable matches and fantastic goals.
 In the stadiums and in front of their TV screens, football fans young and old have marvelled week in, week out at the skills and excitement on display.

-UEFA will be celebrating its 60th anniversary in appropriate style, proud of how its visions and mission have been consistently fulfilled along the way; of how its relationship with its national associations has remained steadfast and flourishing; of how it has involved countless other stakeholders in the constant quest to develop, improve and safeguard European football’s myriad facets; of how it has kept pace with football's relentless evolution; and how much joy has been given to millions by the actors on the field across the decades.
+In 2014, UEFA celebrated its 60th anniversary in appropriate style, proud of how its visions and mission have been consistently fulfilled along the way; of how its relationship with its national associations has remained steadfast and flourishing; of how it has involved countless other stakeholders in the constant quest to develop, improve and safeguard European football’s myriad facets; of how it has kept pace with football's relentless evolution; and how much joy has been given to millions by the actors on the field across the decades.

 'Football first' is a fitting way to describe UEFA's philosophy over 60 memorable years.
 UEFA cares passionately for the game's well-being, and is devoted to nurturing a healthy and co-operative European football family.
 The path stretching out ahead in the coming years is sure to be an exciting, fruitful and stimulating adventure.